Hashtnagri: Overview

 Hashtnagri is located on both sides of Grand Trunk (GT) Road in Peshawar.
 The most notable attractions of Hashtnagri are Molvi Jee Hospital and City District Women Degree College, which is affiliated with Shaheed Benazir Bhutto Women University Peshawar.

-Majority of the people living in Hashtnagri are Pakistanis but a sizeable population of Afghans also live here.
+Majority of the people living in Hashtnagri are Pakistani citizens but a sizeable population of illegal Afghans also live here.
 Most are Muslims, with a small minority being Christians, Hindus and Sikhs.
 Major languages are Pashto, Urdu and Hindko.

 Administrative Area

 Hashtnagri is part of Pakistan National Assembly seat NA- 31(Peshawar-1) while for KP Provincial Assembly it is part of Pk-78 (Peshawar-1).

+Transport

+Hashtnagri has a Bus Station which is connected to three different routes.